 Drinking plenty of fresh water daily helps to hydrate cells including the skin, aids digestion and gives one a regular supply of minerals.
 Drinking water also helps the body to get rid of waste products.

 Taking breaks and exercising regularly is an excellent way of improving health.
 Making sure you don't eat high fat foods when you have to sit down all day is important.
 If you eat high fat foods without exercising, you increase the chances of clogging up the arteries.

 It is a well-publicised fact that the solid or saturated fat in our diet can contribute to a build up of cholesterol deposits or plaque in our arteries.
-If we eat too much saturated fat in our diets, the efficiency and health of our circulation system may well suffer.
+If we eat too much saturated fat in our diets, the efficiency and health of our veins and arteries system may well suffer.

 Keep your feet and hands warm

 Wearing proper clothing for your extremities can make a huge difference to body warmth.
 If you are sitting or standing for long periods, make sure your feet are warm, especially if you are outside.
 Warm, dry footwear is a must for helping to maintain one's body temperature.

 If your hands get cold at work and the heating provided is not warm enough, then finger-less gloves may help to remedy this.